 In sum, the Yocan Flame is quite the device, it’s feature-heavy, with several attachments that change the experience.
 All the moving parts will seem daunting to a beginner at first, but it does set you on a path towards figuring out what you really want out of your vaping experience.

 Yocan has always been the brand that spoiled its customers with options and great price points – and it achieves that with the Flame.
-The device delivers consistent power, fast charging, water filtration, a sturdy body, interchangeable coils, and the nectar collector- at $72.
+The device delivers consistent power, fast charging, water filtration, a sturdy body, interchangeable coils, and the Honey Straw- at $72.
 It’s definitely not a bad deal and would be a worthwhile product to add to anyone’s vaporizer line-up.